pharrison31415/hr-diagram/README.md

 Args:

 - A directory to contain the download files.
 A directory will be created if the it does not already exist.
-- An optional count, specifying the number of `.csv.gz` files to download.
+- An optional start and stop, specifying the start and stop index of `.csv.gz` files to download.
 Note: each csv contains multiple millions of rows.